Loading...

 Portion Control

-Reduce the portion size of the rice in your bowl to decrease the amount of carbohydrates consumed.
+Reduce the portion size of the rice in your bowl.
+Smaller portions can lead to a slower release of glucose into your bloodstream.

-Include high-fiber foods such as vegetables like broccoli, spinach, or bell peppers to slow down the absorption of glucose.
+Add plenty of non-starchy vegetables like spinach, broccoli, or bell peppers.
+These provide fiber and nutrients while helping to slow down the absorption of carbohydrates.

 healthspan-mbl